 This is the first of a two-course laboratory science sequence that introduces the student to the basic principles of mechanics, heat and thermodynamics and wave motion with emphasis on theory and application to practical problems.
 There are three hours of lecture and two hours of laboratory each week.
-(Prerequisite: MAT 112 or MAT 113)
+(Prerequisite: MAT 113)